siyanhu/25Fall_ISDN3000C/Lab03/tutorial.md

 ##### **Method 2: SSH (Command-Line Control)**

 SSH gives you a powerful and efficient text-based terminal on the RDK.
+Do this operation on your laptop's **Visual Studio Code Terminal**.

 1. Open your computer's Terminal (**Terminal** on macOS, **PowerShell** on Windows).
 2. Execute the command: `ssh sunrise@192.168.127.10`